tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

 # Association of vitiligo with tumor response in patients with metastatic melanoma treated with pembrolizumab
  - 25% of patients developed vitiligo
  - **objective response associated with higher occurrence of vitiligo**
+# Canonical correlation analysis for multi-omics: application to cross-cohort analysis
+ - CCA: correlation-based integrative method to extract latent features shared between multiple assays by finding linear combination of features (canonical variables, CVs) within each assay that achieve maximal across-assay correlation
+ - PCA is a special case of CCA as optimization objective is the same if same data used for both assays
 # Cardiac myosin-specific autoimmune T cells contribute to immune-checkpoint-inhibitor-associated myocarditis
  - cardiac myosin-specific autoreactive T cells drive pathogenesis of PD-1 inhibitor-induced myocarditis in mice
  - PD-1 expressing cardiac myosin-specific autoimmune T cells are present in heart during naive conditions